 Faker plays a major role in the popularity of League of Legends in South Korea.
-There are thousands of gamers that want to be the next Faker.
+Thousands of gamers want to be the next Faker.
 Since his debut in 2013, he has been regarded as the best LoL player in the world.
-He has led SKT to multiple world championships before taking a hit in 2018.
+He led SKT to multiple world championships before taking a hit in 2018.
 However, they were able to make the top 4 at Worlds in 2019.
-In 2020, Faker turned down an offer from China that was estimated to be $10 million a year.
+In 2020, Faker turned down an offer from China estimated to be $10 million yearly.
 Instead, he signed with SKT for much less to show his love for South Korea.
 However, it is said that he is now a part-owner of T1 Entertainment and Sports.
-Having a Korean pro gamer like Faker as the all-time greatest makes League of Legends by far the top Esports game in South Korea.
+Having a Korean pro gamer like Faker as the all-time greatest makes League of Legends the top Esports game in South Korea.

-PUBG also known as PlayerUnknown’s Battlegrounds is an online multiplayer battle royale game developed by PUBG Corporation.
+PUBG, also known as PlayerUnknown’s Battlegrounds, is an online multiplayer battle royale game developed by PUBG Corporation.
 It was inspired by the Japanese film Battle Royale and is the Korean version of Fortnite.
-Up to 100 players parachute onto an island and need to search for weapons to kill one another while trying not to get killed.
-The map area decreases as time goes on, forcing players to fight each other.
+Up to 100 players parachute onto an island and must search for weapons to kill one another while trying not to get killed.
+The map area decreases as time passes, forcing players to fight each other.
 The last player or team standing wins the game.

-When PUBG launched Koreans embraced it.
-Therefore when Fortnite came out Koreans stayed with PUBG since most of their friends were on it.
-PUBG was able to corner the Korean market first and plus it is a Korean product.
-Recently, PUBG came out with a new map that is set in Korea (Taego).
+When PUBG launched, Koreans embraced it.
+Therefore when Fortnite came out, Koreans stayed with PUBG since most of their friends were on it.
+PUBG was able to corner the Korean market first, and it is a Korean product.
+Recently, PUBG came out with a new map set in Korea (Taego).

 Korean consumers and gamers will support Korean gaming companies over global ones.
-Furthermore, PUBG Corporation spent a lot of money on marketing the game in Korea.
+Furthermore, PUBG Corporation spent a lot of money marketing the game in Korea.
 There is even a PUBG Korea League (PKL).
 Lotte’s Hot6 energy drink is the main sponsor of PKL.
-The Global Championship was held in Oakland California at the end of 2019.
 The Nations Cup was held in Seoul, South Korea…of course.

 PUBG Mobile Korea

 PUBG Mobile Korea is the most popular alternative version of PUBG Mobile.
 It is available in the Play Store in Korea and Japan.
-Many gamers in India are playing on PUBG Mobile Korea since 118 apps were banned by the Indian Government.
-There are many articles online on how players in India can play PUBG Mobile Korea from India.
+Many gamers in India are playing on PUBG Mobile Korea since the Indian Government banned 118 apps.
+There are many online articles on how players in India can play PUBG Mobile Korea India.

 Top 3 PUBG Pro Gamers in Korea